-As you are all aware, the Midwest has been hit by a record-breaking heat wave.
-Individuals with developmental disabilities are at a higher risk for heat-related illness due to a number of factors.
-Please ensure staff are aware of the seriousness of heat-related illness and use precautions to avoid it.
+As we enter the month of July, the Division of Developmental Disabilities would like to remind everyone to be aware of the dangers that come with the intense heat of summer weather.
+Individuals with developmental disabilities are at a higher risk for heat related illness due to a number of factors.
+Please ensure staff are aware of the seriousness of heat related illness and use precautions to avoid it.

 How to protect against heat-related illness

 - Stay indoors in air conditioning or in air conditioned public areas.